Divorce in the Bible

 Paul is also answering an important question arising form the books of Ezra and Nehemiah, where the Jews were ordered to put away their foreign, pagan wives.
 Paul is here saying that the situation in those books is not to be applied in the church.
 In Ezra and Nehemiah, the Jews had intermarried with pagan people that God had told them to completely wipe out.
 Since the Jews at that period in history were not in a position to start wiping out the Canaanites again, the least they could do was to separate themselves from the Canaanites.
 The Corinthians are logically asking Paul if they are in the same situation and Paul says ‘NO’.

-In fact Israelites were allowed to marry foreigners but only from nations farther away from them and not from the Canaanites (Deut 20:14-18, and Deut.
+In fact Israelites were allowed to take non-Israelite concubines, but only from nations farther away from them and not from the Canaanites (Deut 20:14-18, and Deut.
 21:10-14).
 The original passage about being unequally yoked falls right in the midst of the Deuteronomic passages about marriage, therefore the passage in 2nd Corinthians 6:14 that references Deuteronomy 22:10, cannot be used as a universal law against all marriages of believers to unbelievers.
 Deuteronomy allowed at the very minimum, the taking of concubines from foreign nations.
 However it might be argued that it only allows for concubines and not foreign wives.
 Support for such a view could come from Ezra prohibiting marriages to Egyptians (which were not forbidden in the Law) and also Solomon’s marriage to the daughter of Pharaoh.

 According to the scriptures, we can make the following conclusions: